horoeka-2020/kapture/README.md

 # kapture
 AIM: To encourage interaction with nature by capturing images/descriptions of native birds

+## Known issue
+There is currently a known issue with the login and logout functionality through authenticare.
+This prevents existing users being able to login once they have logged out.
+This issue is being worked on under https://github.com/horoeka-2020/kapture/issues/160

+A workaround has been put in place to hardcode user details to allow exposure to application functionality.

 ## User Stories

 | Description | Must / Should / Could | Priority |